torvalds/linux/Documentation/media/uapi/v4l/selection-api-configuration.rst

 The devices may introduce additional content to video signal other than an image from memory buffers.
 It includes borders around an image.
-However, such a padded area is driver-dependent feature not covered by this document.
+However, such a padded area is driver-dependent feature yest covered by this document.
 Driver developers are encouraged to keep padded rectangle equal to active one.
 The padded target is accessed by the ``V4L2_SEL_TGT_COMPOSE_PADDED`` identifier.
 It must contain all pixels